 How to use that PHP/MySQL download code?

-I published the PHP download example code to explain how a file download using a PHP script.
-If you really need to protect your downloads, you need to deny the direct access a safe location or .htaccess rules.
+I published the PHP download example code to explain how a write a PHP download file script .
+If you really need to protect your downloads, you need to deny the direct access of the file location using Apache directives or .htaccess rules.
 Use more secure slugs to receive a file name from your database.
 For example you can encrypt the database row key as well.

 Published in: PHP Scripts